How I Spent 48 Hours in Portland, Oregon

 Many thanks to my friends Rick and Kim (who live on what I refer to as a “dirt” road but they call an “unimproved road”), the perfect hostesses.
 They really put thought into all of the things they wanted to show me, knew the history about the places we visited, and kept me smiling and laughing the entire trip.
 I hope to be back soon!

-More cultural fun places:
+More cultural fun places to check out: